tldrio/tech-knowledge/blog/articles/scripting.md

 Scripting is for me an important activity for many reasons.
 First above
 all: it makes us spare a lot of time.
 The inputs changed?
-The task is the same except I log as Charles and you log as John?
+The task is the same except I log as Fred and you log as John?
 No matter, just rerun the script and we are done.

 The second reason I love scripting is that we produce something concrete and useful.
 By writing our custom script we *"Scratch our own Stitch"*, we solve our own problem with our own technical skills.
-This always provide and immense satisfaction.
+This always provide an immense satisfaction.
 Even if it took us 20 minutes, it's milestone for our path to productivity.
 Coding a little script to automate a task is like shipping a little product.